rtcharity/academic-kickstart/content/team/staff.md

   <b>Junior Research Analyst</b><br>
 </p>

-  Jason is a junior research analyst at Rethink Priorities.
+  Jason is a Junior Research Analyst at Rethink Priorities.
 Before joining the RP team, Jason earned his doctorate in philosophy from the University of Texas at Austin.
-Jason specializes in questions at the intersection of epistemology and applied ethics
+Jason specializes in questions at the intersection of epistemology and applied ethics.
   <br>
   <br>